 Fact: Offshore wind is saving Americans money.

 Unlike fossil fuels, which fluctuate wildly in price, offshore wind offers stable, predictable costs, ranking ahead of natural gas and conventional nuclear energy today.
 Thanks to innovation, it will cost nearly 28% less to produce than gas by 2030.
 Dominion Energy estimates that its Coastal Virginia Offshore Wind project will save consumers $3 billion in fuel costs over ten years and lower residential bills by $12 annually.
-In New England, reaching offshore wind targets could save families $630 million per year—with some years seeing over $1.3 billion in net savings.
+In New England, where electricity costs increase substantially every winter, a recent study shows building offshore wind in the Northeast will save ratepayers between $1.32 to $2.68 a month.
+Reaching offshore wind targets could save families $630 million per year—with some years seeing over $1.3 billion in net savings.

 Fiction: Offshore wind relies on foreign supply chains.